SilentPaltos/SilentPaltos-Enchantments/README.md

 <details>
 <summary>Updating</summary>

-Mostly you just need to replace the old pack with the new one.
+Mostly you just need to replace an old pack with a new one.

 </details>